rsdoiel/antenna/archives/2025/planet_2025.19.md

 ---

-## Stage set for EMMY to represent Ireland at Eurovision
+## EMMY takes to the stage for Ireland at Eurovision

 date: 2025-05-15, from: RTÉ News

-Norwegian singer EMMY will represent Ireland at the second semi-final of the 2025 Eurovision Song Contest in Basel this evening, with Israel among the other countries competing.
+Norwegian singer EMMY has represented Ireland at the second semi-final of the 2025 Eurovision Song Contest in Basel.

 <br>